Skip to content

 1. Database Integration

-• Azure Cosmos DB (Coming Soon): Securely connect to NoSQL databases using Managed Identity and Spring Data Cosmos.
+• Azure Cosmos DB: Securely connect to NoSQL databases using Managed Identity and RBAC.

-• Azure SQL (Coming Soon): Relational database integration with passwordless authentication and Spring Data JPA.
+• Azure SQL: Relational database integration with Microsoft Entra authentication and JDBC.

 2. Messaging and Caching